yiisoft/yii2/docs/guide-zh-CN/input-validation.md

 ```

-### AJAX Validation <span id="ajax-validation"></span>
+## AJAX Validation <span id="ajax-validation"></span>

-Some validations can only be done on the server side, because only the server has the necessary information.
+Some validations can only be done on the server-side, because only the server has the necessary information.
-For example, to validate if a username is unique or not, it is necessary to check the user table on the server side.
+For example, to validate if a username is unique or not, it is necessary to check the user table on the server-side.
 You can use AJAX-based validation in this case.
 It will trigger an AJAX request in the background to validate the
 input while keeping the same user experience as the regular client-side validation.

 To enable AJAX validation for a single input field, configure the [[yii\widgets\ActiveField::enableAjaxValidation|enableAjaxValidation]]
-property of that field to be true and specify a unique form `id`:
+property of that field to be `true` and specify a unique form `id`:

 ```php
 use yii\widgets\ActiveForm;